A Benchmark for Incremental Micro-expression Recognition: Related Work

+Recent transformer-based innovations have achieved remarkable progress.
+Notable examples include SLSTT~\cite{zhang2022short}, which combines transformers with LSTMs, the Muscle Motion-guided Network~\cite{li2022mmnet} featuring continuous attention modules, and Micron-BERT~\cite{nguyen2023micron} that introduces self-supervised pre-training for enhanced emotion detection. \ZQ{More recently, advanced techniques involving graph convolutions and attention mechanisms have been explored for joint estimation of MEs and AUs~\cite{shao2025mol,shao2025facial,shao2026constrained}.}

-While these methods have demonstrated impressive performance, they predominantly operate under batch learning paradigms and have been validated primarily on single datasets.
-Such approaches, though common in the field, may not fully address real-world scenarios where continuous learning from new data streams is essential.
+While these methods have demonstrated impressive performance, they predominantly operate under a \emph{batch learning} paradigm. \ZQ{Although some works utilize cross-dataset or composite-dataset protocols (e.g., the MEGC2019 protocol~\cite{xia2020revealing}), they typically focus on static domain generalization rather than incremental adaptation.} Such approaches may not fully address real-world scenarios where continuous learning from new data streams is essential.